 How are DCC services being funded?

 Often, family carers of people with dementia don’t define themselves as a carer.
 According to our definition, you are a carer if, “your friend or family member needs your help and support to live well with dementia; regardless of whether you live with them or not.”
 So we have no set rule for who can and cannot attend courses.

 Is there any help with finding or funding respite care to enable me to attend DCC courses?

-We regularly receive enquiries asking this question and the answer is sadly no. We appreciate that many people need high quality alternative care arrangements in order to be able to step away from their own caring role to access support and respite for themselves.
+We regularly receive enquiries asking this question and the answer is sadly no. We appreciate that many people need high quality alternative care arrangements to be able to step away from their own caring role to access support and respite for themselves.
 However, our charitable resources can only be used to directly support family carers so regrettably we are unable to offer any financial assistance to help with alternative care arrangements.

 We are committed in the longer term to look for avenues of funding to support carers to attend our programmes and to lobby for carers’ needs to be better understood and met.
 We are always keen to hear about the issues that prevent carers from accessing support for themselves and welcome carers’ communication with us about this.